 Project Value: $40.3 Million

-Completion Date: 2013
+Completion Date: Ongoing

 Architect: KSQ Architects

-Elementary Schools: Complete boiler room replacements at Crompond and Mohansic Elementary Schools.
+Elementary Schools: Complete boiler room replacements at Crompond and Mohansic elementary schools.
 Total roof replacement with abatement at Crompond Elementary, new walks and repaving at Brookside Elementary, new electrical panels/feeders at Mohansic.
 New cafeteria ceiling/lighting at Brookside elementary.
-The French Hill Elementary also received boiler replacements.
+The French Hill elementary also received boiler replacements.

-Middle School: The existing natatorium at the middle school was in dire needs of upgrades.
+Middle School: The existing natatorium at the middle school was in dire need of upgrades.
 A complete automated pool filtration system with remote read access was installed.
 A Dectron dehumidification unit was added to reduce the humidity of the pool area and improve heat recovery of the HVAC system.
 All new finishes were installed along with hanging acoustic wall panels, ceramic tiles, and overhead lighting.
 The middle school also received a complete boiler replacement, doors and windows, and new sidewalks/paving.

-ACCI and Value Engineering
+Arris and Value Engineering

 After one elementary gymnasium received new ceiling mounted air handlers, it was noted that the existing wood trusses had some structural cracking which was gradually worsening over the years.
 The structural engineers inspected the conditions and recommended new steel trusses and replacement of the roof system which was estimated to cost the district $1.2 million.
-ACCI met with the structural engineer and presented a plan to remove/replace only the damaged bottom-cord sections of the trusses utilizing splice plates and gluelam beams.
+ACCI met with the structural engineer and presented a plan to remove/replace only the damaged bottom-cord sections of the trusses utilizing splice plates and Glulam® beams.
 The engineer ran the calculations and confirmed that it was a viable solution.
-The work was performed in less than a month and cost the district under $100,000 saving the district approximately over a $1,000,000.
+The work was performed in less than a month and cost the district under $100,000, saving the district approximately over $1,000,000.

 Another example of material reuse occurred during an electrical replacement which was scheduled for an elementary school.
 The design called for new panels, conduits, and feeders for all of the electric service throughout the building.
-ACCI met with the contractor and developed a process whereby the electrician pulled new feeders through existing conduits where possible, thus saving around $20,000 in new conduit costs.
+ACCI met with the contractor and developed a process whereby the electrician pulled new feeders through existing conduits where possible, saving around $20,000 in new conduit costs.